ssebs/ssebs-www/content/blog/mmpguieditor.md

 I kept adding features, getting closer and closer to a finished product, all while struggling to get my layout how I wanted.

 ## Drag and Drop
-One interesting thing I added here was the ability to drag and drop the Macros (and the Actios within a Macro) around to swap positions of them.
+One interesting thing I added here was the ability to drag and drop the Macros (and the Actions within a Macro) around to swap positions of them.

 The way I achieved this was by implementing the `Draggable` interface in my **Views**.
 To do that, you need to create 2 functions: `Dragged(e *fyne.DragEvent)` and `DragEnd()`.

 I used the `fyne.DragEvent` to get the position of the mouse, and compared that to the position of each Macro button.
 With that information, I can track which Macro was being dragged, and which other Macro it's hovering over.

-The `DragEnd()` function just lets me know when the drag is over, so I can run `SwapMacros()` and actually do the swap.
+The `DragEnd()` function just lets me know when the drag is over, so I can run `SwapMacros()` to actually do the swap on the **Model**.

 I'm glossing over a lot of details here, but [check out the code](https://github.com/ssebs/go-mmp/blob/v2.0.0/views/drag_and_drop_view.go) for more about that.